 • 0.5 point per 30-minute session

-• 0.75 point for 45-minute session
+• 0.75 point for a 45-minute session

 • Conferences

-• 1 point per full 1-hour session or a pro-rate for partial hours (for example a 1.5 hour session will be worth 1.5 points)
+• 1 point per full 1-hour session or a pro-rate for partial hours (for example, a 1.5-hour session will be worth 1.5 points)

 • 0.5 point per 30-minute session

-• 0.75 point for 45-minute session
+• 0.75 point for a 45-minute session

-• FSC Board and Board Committee service
+• FSC Board & Board Committee service

-• 1 point per hour or a pro-rate for partial hours (for example a 1.5 hour meeting will be worth 1.5 points)
+• 1 point per hour or a pro-rate for partial hours (for example, a 1.5-hour meeting will be worth 1.5 points)